Why Are Routine Eye Exams So Important?

 Most people know that an eye exam would not be complete without a vision test.
 However, your eye doctor will do much more than give you a prescription for eyeglasses or contact lenses.
 A comprehensive eye exam includes several eye tests to ascertain overall eye health, looking for signs of eye diseases and evaluating visual skills.

-At our Eye Care clinic a complete, routine eye doctor’s appointment includes a number of eye tests, some of which are simple like having the patient read off the Snellen Eye Chart on this page, and others are more high-tech.
+At our Kingwood Eye Care clinic a complete, routine eye doctor’s appointment includes a number of eye tests, some of which are simple like having the patient read off the Snellen Eye Chart on this page, and others are more high-tech.

 Kingswood Eye Exams and Eye Care

-It would seem obvious to book an appointment with the eye doctor to have their eyes examined at the first sign of vision loss.
+It would seem obvious to book an appointment with the Kingwood eye doctor to have their eyes examined at the first sign of vision loss.
 However, there are several common ocular diseases that do not present with any symptoms during the early – treatable – stages.
 Glaucoma and macular degeneration, for example, have a better prognosis when diagnosed before vision loss begins.
 At that stage, blindness is still preventable.
 Similarly, diabetics require regular eye exams to monitor for the development of diabetic retinopathy.

-Optometrists recommend scheduling a comprehensive eye exam anywhere between 6 months and 3 years, depending on age, health, and risk factors.
+Kingwood optometrists recommend scheduling a comprehensive eye exam anywhere between 6 months and 3 years, depending on age, health, and risk factors.
 We recommend an appointment at least once a year to monitor eye health and vision.
 If it has been that long since your last visit, click below to request an appointment as soon as possible.

-Comprehensive Pediatric Eye Exams Kingswood
+Comprehensive Pediatric Eye Exam Kingswood

 Just like you bring your child to the doctor for regular check-ups, their eyes need regular pediatric eye exams too.
 Tragically, studies indicate that up to 1/4 of students in elementary school face vision problems that would be treatable, but go undiagnosed due to lack of routine eye care.